aiven/devportal/docs/products/m3db/getting-started.rst

 **M3 Coordinator** is the endpoint for a direct connection.

-**InfluxDB** protocol is also supported by M3DB.
+**InfluxDB®** protocol is also supported by M3DB.
 This means you can use a new or existing InfluxDB application to store data in M3DB instead.

 **Prometheus** gets two entries since the read and write operations are on different paths.